Tanya Tucker Privately Mourns The Death Of Her ’80s Love, Glen Campbell

 — mitch raines (@fmitchellraines) August 9, 2017

-Tanya Tucker and Glen Campbell’s stormy relationship made headlines and they made beautiful music together with the hit 1980 duet “Dream Lover.”
+Tanya Tucker and Glen Campbell’s stormy relationship made headlines, and they made beautiful music together with the hit 1980 duet “Dream Lover.”
 After their split, Tanya never hid the fact that Glen Campbell was the love of her life, even though he went on to marry his fourth wife, Kim Woolen, in 1982.
 Tucker previously told People she and Glen had planned to marry on Valentine’s Day, 1982 but they split in 1981 due to his trust issues.

 “It’s kinda heartbreaking because you think about what coulda been,” Tanya told People.